Principal propagation in a multi-cloud solution between Microsoft Azure and SAP Business Technology Platform (BTP), Part I: Building the foundation

 - A valid signature of a trusted IDP.
 The IDP (Azure AD) signs the SAML assertion to proof to the SP (XSUAA) that only it could have issued the assertion.
 In addition, the signature ensures the integrity of the assertion.
 Any changes of the assertion data while in transit over the public Internet, whether intentionally or unintentionally, would immediately invalidate the signature.
-To configure the above values correctly, the frontend app requests the SAML assertion for a second application registered in Azure AD, which represents the SCP subaccount.
+To configure the above values correctly, the frontend app requests the SAML assertion for a second application registered in Azure AD, which represents the BTP subaccount.
 This app is created from the Azure AD SaaS app gallery as an enterprise app of type “SAP Cloud Platform”, which allows to configure SSO settings for SAML.
 Those settings are taken by Azure AD when it generates the SAML assertion in response to an OBO flow request.
 Details of the app registration and configuration are discussed below.

 - The correct

 - The frontend sends the SAML assertion to the token endpoint of the XSUAA service instance.
-This request to obtain a valid OAuth access token for the SCP backend service specifies the parameters as defined in section 2.1 of RFC 7522.
+This request to obtain a valid OAuth access token for the BTP backend service specifies the parameters as defined in section 2.1 of RFC 7522.
 Upon successful validation of the SAML assertion by XSUAA, a new access token is returned in the response.
 This access token is issued to the user originally identified by the

 Subjectelement in the SAML assertion, and contains additional information required by the backend service to perform authorization checks.

-- Finally, the frontend invokes the backend service in SCP with the XSUAA-issued access token sent in the authorization header of the request.
+- Finally, the frontend invokes the backend service in BTP with the XSUAA-issued access token sent in the authorization header of the request.
 The request is executed in the context of the user originally authenticated by the frontend application in Azure.